 On October 27, 2010, our board of directors approved the repurchase by us of up to \$20 million of our equity securities during the period from November 5, 2010 through November 5, 2011.
-Through the end of the second quarter of 2011, we have not made any repurchases under this authorization.
+Through the end of the third quarter of 2011, we had repurchased 429,715 shares of our common stock for \$9.4 million under this authorization.
+On October 26, 2011, our board of directors approved the repurchase by us of up to \$30 million of our equity securities during the period from November 6, 2011 to November 6, 2012.
+From October 1, 2011 to October 28, 2011, we had not made any repurchases under these authorizations.

 It is our intention to reinvest indefinitely the earnings of our international subsidiaries in order to support the current and future capital needs of their operations.
-Through July 2, 2011, we have not provided for U.S. income taxes on approximately \$96.1 million of unremitted foreign earnings.
+Through October 1, 2011, we have not provided for U.S. income taxes on approximately \$115.0 million of unremitted foreign earnings.
 The U.S. tax cost has not been determined due to the fact that it is not practicable to estimate at this time.
-The related foreign tax withholding, which would be required if we were to remit the foreign earnings to the U.S., would be approximately \$0.6 million.
+The related foreign tax withholding, which would be required if we were to remit the foreign earnings to the U.S., would be approximately \$0.9 million.